-Heavy smokers should look for e-cigarette kits that are actually made for heavy smokers.
+Heavy smokers should ideally look for e-cigarette kits that are made for helping heavy smokers to stop smoking.
 These will recreate the effect of smoking closely.
 Go for a basic but reliable mouth-to-lung beginner vape “pod vape” or “vape pen” starter kit, and give it a go.

 Just remember that any device you buy should have reliable battery life and very good flavour production.
 After years of heavy smoking, your new vape will need to fill the cigarette gap by satisfying cravings quickly and effectively.

 Split up your smoking routine with vaping sessions

 You probably shouldn’t rush into vaping if you’re a heavy smoker, as this will probably just stress you out.
 Instead, try to break up your heavy smoking routine with short vaping sessions.